POETRY & PILGRIMAGE

 And Dave knew, in that instant, the Mystery Of All Things:

 That he was the fish, and that the fish was him.
-The trout disappeared

-But its smile remained.
 And even though Dave feared

 Ray’s mockery, his course was now crystal clear.

-Of joy refracting rainbows across his view.
+Of wonder refracting rainbows across his view.

 He crossed his legs, untied his hook and threw